nikhil-vytla/unc-cs-resume-db/README.md

 ## Description

-The UNC CS Department wants to create a dynamic resume book for sponsors and recruiters.
-Currently, resumes are available via PDF and also via Handshake but they would like to use a curated approach so that recruiters can search.
-This will be a **web-based application** and will greatly help recruiting in a post-COVID-19 world.
-Relevant languages/technical experience are *up to the discretion of the team* because no work has been done on this product so far, but it will be a website.
+The UNC CS Department through the Unc Summer of Code program has created a dynamic resume database.
+This resume data allows recruiters to filter through students based on criteria such as graduation year and specific programming languages.
+Additionally, recruiters can organize students into lists to save qualified candidates for later review.
+Currently, resumes are available via PDF and also via Handshake.
+This site is built with React and Firebase and will greatly help recruiting in a post-COVID-19 world.

 ## Getting started